HMS Centaur (R06): Fourth commission

 Centaur completed her work-up during February in the South China Sea. and spent the next three months in the region, which included a high-profile visit to Singapore to deter threatened Indonesian aggression against Singapore and the newly formed Malaysian Federation.
 During May Centaur was ordered to return to the Indian Ocean to provide further support in Aden, where the Radfan rebellion was escalating into a major conflict.
 Her Wessex helicopters were used to replace RAF Belvedere's suffering from engine failures.

 During the summer her Sea Vixens undertook air strikes against the rebel forces in Radfan, helping to bring the campaign to a successful conclusion.
 Whilst exercising off Penang on 11 July, one of her Sea Vixen's and its crew were lost.
 A Gannet sent to search for the missing fighter was also lost although its crew were rescued.
-From 26 July she participated in exercise FOTEX 64 with other units of the fleet in the South China Seas, later joining with the Royal Australian Navy Aircraft Carrier, Melbourne in Exercise Stopwatch during August.
+From 26 July she participated in exercise FOTEX 64 with other units of the fleet in the South China Seas, later joining with the Royal Australian Navy aircraft carrier, HMAS Melbourne in Exercise Stopwatch during August.
 During September she became directly involved in what became known as the Indonesian Confrontation, when Indonesian troops were parachuted near the town of Labis, and sea-landings were made on the west coast of the Malayan peninsula.
 The invaders were quickly captured, however Centaur took station to prevent any further incursions in that area.
 She remained in the far-east until 25 November when she began the journey home for Christmas.

-During a refit that lasted until March 1965, it was announced that Centaur would be withdrawn from service later that year, the first of the Royal Navy's modern carrier fleet to be withdrawn.
+During a refit that lasted until March 1965 it was announced that Centaur would be withdrawn from service later that year, the first of the Royal Navy's modern carrier fleet to be withdrawn.
 A deployment to the Mediterranean during April, May and June included a number of high-profile port visits and exercises with the fleet, as well as close encounters with the Soviet Black Sea Fleet.
 She returned to the UK during July and undertook a series of farewell visits to various ports and participated in a Royal Review of the Home Fleet in the Clyde during August.
-She returned to Portsmouth on 24 August 1965, and was open for visits by the public during Navy Days, before paying off for the last time on 27 September 1965.
+She returned to Portsmouth on 24 August 1965 and was open for visits by the public during Navy Days, before paying off for the last time on 27 September 1965.